rilcoincrypto/rilcoin-3.0/EN-README.md

 Every node and every wallet will have the option to mine and get rewards based in transactions, without dedicated equipment

-Rilcoin 3.0 is open to use  as form of payment in any development, it is universal and doesn't responde to any Goverment or Entity
+Rilcoin 3.0 is open to be used  as form of payment in any development, it is universal and doesn't responde to any Goverment or Entity

 Visit us in https://rilcoin.org/